 Bronwyn Sims is a creator, actor, choreographer, and educator.
 She has appeared in film and on television including a role in the Emmy award winning first season of The Sopranos.
 Her NYC stage credits include; New York City Opera at Lincoln Center, National Black Theatre of Harlem, BAAD ( Bronx Academy of Arts and Dance) Dixon Place, The Kitchen, La Mama.

 Bronwyn has trained in a wide range of physical and theatrical disciplines.
-Her teaching specialties include aerial and acrobatic choreography, creating and devising original material, improvisation and character development, yoga, inversions, and physical work for the actor.
+Her teaching specialties include aerial and acrobatic choreography, creating and devising original material, improvisation and character development, Neutral mask, Commedia, Clown, yoga, inversions, and physical work for the actor.

-Bronwyn was awarded grants from The Vermont Community Foundation and The Vermont Arts Council.
+Bronwyn was awarded grants from The Network of Ensemble Theatres, NET TEN Mini grant, The Vermont Community Foundation Arts Endowment Fund, and The Vermont Arts Council.
 She is a registered teaching artist in the State of Vermont, She is Co-Founder and Producing Director of Strong Coffee Stage.
+In June of 2019 she was invited to attend the Hemispheric Institute Encuentro Ciudad de Mexico, The World Inside Out: Humor, Noise, and Performance.
+Please check out their website for more information on this amazing event here.
+The World Inside Out: Humor, Noise, and Performance: Hemispheric Institute Encuentro 2019

 Description of the way I create work: